jtr13/EDAV/_book/intro.md

 ## Everything you need for EDAV

 This resource has everything you need and more to be successful with R, this EDAV course, and beyond.
+Let's get started!

 With this resource, we try to give you a **curated collection of tools and references** that will make it easier to learn how to work with data in R.